Sources

 Leonov's EVA

-March 18: Alexei Leonov conducts world's first spacewalk during the 24-hour, 16-orbit Voskhod-2 mission.
+March 18: Alexei Leonov conducts the world's first spacewalk during the 24-hour, 16-orbit Voskhod-2 mission.

-July 16: The first Proton rocket blasted off from Site 81 in Tyuratam (Baikonur) carrying Proton-1 spacecraft.
+July 16: The first Proton rocket blasts off from Site 81 in Tyuratam (Baikonur) carrying the Proton-1 spacecraft.

 Nov.
-2: The second Proton rocket delivers Proton-2 spacecraft.
+2: The second Proton rocket delivers the Proton-2 spacecraft.

 Nov.
-26: The Diamant rocket orbited the first French satellite, the A-1, making the country the third space power.
+26: A Diamant rocket orbits the first French satellite, the A-1, making the country the third space power.

 Luna-9